marcosbarbero/beautiful-jekyll/_posts/2018-06-19-spring-cloud-configserver-vault-integration-en.md

 As with any Spring Boot configuration, you can embed `${}`-style environment placeholders, but remember that absolute paths in Windows require an extra / (for example, `file:///${user.home}/config-repo`).

-For this guide I'll create a folder named `config-repo` ${user.home}, this new folder is created to store the configuration files for the native profile.
+For this guide I'll create a folder named `config-repo` in the `${user.home}`, this new folder is created to store the configuration files for the native profile.

 Now add the following configuration to `application.yml`.